websight-io/docs/docs/docs/developers/architecture/cms-modules-layers/index.md

 # WebSight CMS Layers & Modules

-The diagram below presents the WebSight CMS layers and their responsibilities.
+The diagram below represents the WebSight CMS layers and their responsibilities.

 ![WebSight CMS - modules & layers](./cms-modules-layers.jpg)

-Layers consist of features (see Sling Feature Model for more details) which are more high-level logical units (like site management or assets management).
+Layers consist of features (see Sling Feature Model for more details), which are more high-level logical units (like site management or assets management).

 ## Layers details